I must have put it at the bottom of the stack because I just find it.

 Please make it rain candy.

-And of course, of course, the uh the cute little emails from the little types happen to make national news and the Los Angeles Times.
+And of course, the cute little emails, some little tykes happen to make national news in the Los Angeles Times.

 Of course, it's really not much different than the adults that showed up in Fort Myers asking him the questions they asked him last week.